- Sight Words

 Designed for beginning readers, each of the 6 games emphasise different reading skills.
 Kids learn to read, hear, write and remember the single sounds and then use them to blend the letters to read words, hear the sounds in them and then spell them.

-This program will align with the order and methods taught in many schools, with progress tracking and progression with mastery (option).
+This program will align with the order and methods taught in many schools, with multiple logins, progress tracking and progression with mastery.

 It is ideal for early readers, beginning readers, pre-schoolers, kindergarten kids, and those having difficulty with reading.
 It is a companion to our Parrotfish Sight Words App as both sets of skills should be taught at the same time.